How to Understand Political Parties and Party Politics

 With this in mind we can describe the four basic types of political parties as: Classically liberal (left in terms of liberty), Socially Liberal (left in terms of equality), Classically Conservative (right in terms of authority), and Socially Conservative (right in terms of favoring traditional social hierarchy over progressive social equality).
 Learn more about liberalism and conservatism.

-Here we can note that later ideologies like socialist, communist, fascist, and libertarian are mixes, extremes, and/or extensions of these basic forms, but lets not get bogged down with that yet.
+Here we can note how later ideologies like socialist, communist, fascist, and libertarian are mixes, extremes, and/or extensions of the basic forms, and we can discuss the many different degrees of social and classical liberalism or how ideology can differ per-issue, but lets not get bogged down with that yet.
 The idea is to start simple and then work our way up to the difference between a democratic socialist and a social democrat.

 For our purposes ideologies are generally either left or right, liberal or conservative, and classical or social with each denoting a stance on liberty and equality.
 Simple as that, we can derive most of what we need to know about politics from that simple paradigm.

-Placing this all in a table that ties everything together looks like this:
+Placing this all in a Basic Left-Right Table that denotes the classical and social forms of liberalism and conservatism it looks like this:

-You can think of each row of the table above as a super simple 2 point left-right chart (“a left-right” paradigm, derived from the above logic, which we can plot on more complex charts, like the one below).
+With that in mind, you can think of each row of the table above as a simple 2 point left-right chart (2 “left-right paradigms,” one focused on liberty and one on equality, which speak to the classical and social forms of liberalism and conservatism, derived from the above logic, which we can plot on more complex left-right charts, like the one below).

 TIP: Many historic nations have had two-party systems, the system sometimes arises from convention (such as from the need to gain a majority), but a two-party system also speaks to the more natural political dichotomy we see in left-right politics where people are generally split into “two types” liberal and conservative.